gaarutyunov/typilus/src/data_preparation/README.md

 --model: the name of the Typilus model used to process the data

+### Process Data (in stages)

-3. You can also run all the stages separately in interactive mode (see stages list and corresponding scripts below):
+You can also run all the stages separately in interactive mode (see stages list and corresponding scripts below):

 ```bash
 docker run -v /local/path/to/repos:/usr/data -it germanarutyunov/typilus-env:latest bash